 In the second episode of the COVID-19 miniseason, hosts Claudine Lim and Laura Walker McDonald are joined by DIAL colleague and tech expert, Rachel Sibande, to explore transparency and accountability in responsible data use.
 Examples of how DIAL incorporates cross-sector collaboration and mitigates potential, unintended risks for traditionally marginalized and vulnerable groups are also discussed.

-Podcast Episode 1: Digital Principles in the Time of Pandemic
+Podcast S1 E1: Digital Principles in the Time of Pandemic

 Meet your podcast hosts – Claudine Lim, Allana Nelson, and Laura Walker McDonald from the Digital Impact Alliance (DIAL) as they kick off the first miniseason with a globally important topic: COVID-19.
 As digital technologies are being deployed to curb the pandemic’s spread, how can the development sector ensure that these tools are being used responsibly and designed in a way that includes, rather than harms, individuals?

-Podcast Episode 0: A Primer to the Principles for Digital Development
+Podcast S1 E0: A Primer to the Principles for Digital Development

 No idea what the Digital Principles are?
 No problem!
 This mini episode will get you caught up on everything you need to know before you dive in.
 Learn about each of the nine Principles, how they came to be, and how you and your organization can get involved!